N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries

-and for the quadratic-in-spin tidal two-graviton coupling as:
+and for the quadratic-in-spin new two-graviton coupling as:

-Let us highlight here again that these type of tidal operators for the point-mass and for the quadratic-in-spin sectors, will enter at orders $G^6$ and $G^4$, respectively, though they start to contribute through the graph topology of two-graviton exchange at order $G^2$.
-This is different than all PN contributions up to the present order, where the order in $G$ has always been identical to the order of the graph topology.
+Let us highlight here again that these types of tidal operators for the point-mass and for the quadratic-in-spin sectors, will enter the potentials at orders $G^6$ and $G^4$, respectively, though they start to contribute through the graph topology of two-graviton exchange at order $G^2$.
+This is in contrast with all other (non-tidal) PN contributions up to the present $5$PN order, where the order in $G$ has always been identical to the order of the graph topology.